 But apparently my body had other ideas.
 After spending so much time immersed in life coach training, I wasn’t able to numb myself like I could before.
 Dissociation was no longer my friend.
 And the idea of working again with my not-so-ideal audience brought on a sudden and severe visceral reaction.

-So last year I took the leap.
-I started actually sharing my blog posts, launched my first course for life coaches, and have been working with some amazing one-on-one clients.
+So I dared to decide to face the fear & do it anyways (thanks Bev!).
+I started actually sharing my blog posts, launched my programs & courses, and have been working with some amazing one-on-one clients.

 And I LOVE all of it.
 I wake up in the morning feeling energized.
 I feel excited and curious about upcoming client calls.
 And I love thinking of new and different ways to support coaches in my free content and courses.

-I love all of it – except the marketing.
+But marketing all of this is still scary.
 Which is kind of weird for a marketing person.
 My fear and limiting beliefs still come up every time I think of sharing something with my tribe.